Responsible Office – Department:

 I. Eligibility for Leave.
 An employee is eligible to take available FMLA leave if:

-2. The College employs at least fifty (50) employees within seventy-five (75) miles of the employee’s worksite as of the date when the employee gives notice of the need for leave.
+2. The University employs at least fifty (50) employees within seventy-five (75) miles of the employee’s worksite as of the date when the employee gives notice of the need for leave.

 II.
 Types of FMLA Leave.
 An eligible employee is entitled to take available FMLA leave for one or more of the following: